-Section 162(m)
+Tax and Accounting Implications

-Section 162(m) of the Internal Revenue Code of 1986, as amended, denies a federal income tax deduction for certain compensation in excess of \$1 million per year paid to the chief executive officer and the three other most highly-paid executive officers (other than the chief executive officer and chief financial officer) of a publicly traded corporation.
-Certain types of compensation, including compensation based on performance criteria that are approved in advance by shareholders, are excluded from the deduction limit.
-The Compensation Committee has taken, and intends to continue to take, actions, as appropriate, to attempt to minimize, if not eliminate, the Company's non-deductible compensation expense within the context of maintaining the flexibility that the Compensation Committee believes to be an important element of the Company's executive compensation program.
+As part of its role, the Compensation Committee reviews and considers the expected tax treatment to the Company and its executive officers as one of the factors in determining compensation matters.
+Section 162(m) of the Internal Revenue Code generally denies a federal income tax deduction for certain compensation in excess of \$1 million per year paid to "covered employees" in any fiscal year.
+For these purposes, prior to January 1, 2018, "covered employees" generally were the chief executive officer and the three other most highly-paid executive officers serving on the last day of the fiscal year (other than the chief executive officer and chief financial officer) of a publicly traded corporation.
+Prior to January 1, 2018, certain types of compensation, including compensation based on performance criteria that are approved in advance by shareholders, were excluded from the deduction limit.
+However, this exemption from Section 162(m)'s deduction limit for "performance-based compensation" has been repealed, effective for tax years beginning after December 31, 2017, unless such compensation qualifies for transition relief applicable to certain written binding contracts in place as of November 2, 2017, In addition, the scope of "covered employees" has been expanded to include the chief financial officer and certain former covered employees.
+The Compensation Committee has taken.

+and intends to continue to take, actions, as appropriate, to attempt to minimize, if not eliminate, the Company's non-deductible compensation expense within the context of maintaining the flexibility that the Compensation Committee believes to be an important element of the Company's executive compensation program.
+The Company intends to comply with the transition rule for written binding contracts in place as of November 2, 2017, as long as the Compensation Committee determines that to be in the Company's best interest.

+Generally under GAAP, compensation is expensed as earned.
+Equity compensation is expensed in accordance with ASC Topic 718, which generally is over the vesting period for awards.